Team-8-F5/Inmersia/README.md

 Diverse Collection: Explore a rich and diverse collection of images that capture the essence of cultural heritage from different corners of the globe.

-Talented Artists: Our platform is home to 3D architectural designers who create stunning visual representations of these cultural landmarks.
+Talented Artists: Our platform is home to 3D and 2D     architectural designers who create stunning visual representations of these cultural landmarks.

 High-Quality Images: Expect nothing but the best quality images that showcase the beauty and uniqueness of each cultural site.